This article covers:

 New York’s child labor laws prohibit minors under 18 from engaging in hazardous jobs involving:

-However, minors aged under 18, who are registered as apprentices, student-learners, or trainees with specific government, vocational, or non-profit organizations, can work in these occupations.
+However, minors under 18, who are registered as apprentices, student-learners, or trainees with specific government, vocational, or non-profit organizations can work in these occupations.

 Minors under the age of 16 are prohibited from working as:

-- Increase in New York State’s Minimum Pay: Effective January 1, 2024, the minimum wage in New York City increased to $16.00 per hour for most employees.
+- Increase in New York State’s minimum pay: Effective January 1, 2025, the minimum wage in New York City has increased to $15.50 per hour for most employees.
 Tipped service employees must be paid at least $13.35 per hour with a $2.65 tip credit, while tipped food service workers must receive a $10.65 cash wage with a $5.35 tip credit.
-Learn more about minimum wage in New York.

 2. Increased Benefits for Pregnant Employees

-- Paid Prenatal Care Leave: Starting January 1, 2025, pregnant employees may take paid leave to attend prenatal appointments and procedures.
-This leave is separate from existing paid leave entitlements and must be made available immediately upon hiring.
+- Paid prenatal care leave: Starting January 1, 2025, pregnant employees may take paid leave to attend prenatal appointments and procedures.
+This leave is separate from existing paid leave entitlements and must be available immediately upon hiring.

 3. Revised Workplace Safety Reporting Laws

-- New Requirements for Reporting Accidents under PESH: Effective July 31, 2024, employers are mandated to report the hospitalization of two or more employees or the death of any employee due to workplace incidents within eight hours.
-Other workplace injuries including amputation or loss of an eye must be reported within 24 hours.
-Reports can be made by phone, e-mail, or a direct visit to the nearest PESH office.
+- New requirements for reporting accidents under PESH: Effective July 31, 2024, employers are mandated to report the hospitalization of two or more employees or the death of any employee due to workplace incidents within 8 hours.
+Other injuries at the workplace including the amputation or loss of an eye must be reported to New York PESH Office within 24 hours.
+Reports can be made by call, email, or a direct visit to the nearest PESH office.

 Important Cautionary Note